-Birch Hill Apartments, transformed an empty downtown lot, vacant since a fire in 1993, into a brand-new 20-unit elderly housing facility.
-Located in Lewiston, the facility offers seniors age 55 and older, an opportunity to live in an affordable apartment designed for independent living.
+Birch Hill Apartments, transformed an empty downtown lot, vacant since a fire in 1993, into 20 brand new affordable independant living apartments for seniors age 55 and older.

 DC led a collaboration between a coalition of community partners including the City of Lewiston, the Lewiston Housing Authority, MaineHousing, Coastal Enterprises Inc, Northern New England Housing Investment Fund, and Northeast Bank.
 Despite a credit crunch that rocked the affordable housing industry, the project was completed in the spring of 2010.